|Approved by||Chief Financial Officer|

-(b) The following assets cannot be disposed of without first obtaining government approval:
+- The following assets cannot be disposed of without first obtaining government approval:

 - Any asset, other than land or buildings, where the book value of the asset or group of assets being disposed exceeds $200,000 should be referred to Assistant Accountant – Assets and Insurance, Financial Services Division